Samuel Hill (sea captain): Voyage of the Lydia 1804–1807

 His first voyage as a captain was on the Lydia, which was owned by the Boston company Lyman and Associates.
 Hill's brutal and tyrannical behavior on the voyage was documented in the journals of several of his crew members and other fur trading captains.
 He kept a young Native Hawaiian girl as a sex slave, frequently taking her on one of the ship's boats for days at a time.
 His first mate and supercargo both wrote about the difficulties and general discontent this caused among the crew, and expressed pity for the "poor innocent girl".

-In June, 1805, in Haida Gwaii, the Lydia met two other vessels owned by Lyman and Associates, the Atahualpa and Vancouver.
+In June 1805, in Haida Gwaii, the Lydia met two other vessels owned by Lyman and Associates, the Atahualpa and Vancouver.
 The captain and some of the crew of the Atahualpa had been killed during a violent conflict with natives near Milbanke Sound.
 The three vessels, their surviving captains and officers, tried to cooperate for the benefit of their employer.
-At the trading harbor of Nahwitti, three more American trading vessels, the Pearl, Mary, and Juno, joined them to offer assistance.
+At the trading harbor of Nahwitti, three more American trading vessels, the Juno, under John DeWolf, Pearl, and Mary, joined them to offer assistance.
 Some personnel were exchanged and all but Hill agreed that one ship should take all the furs collected and leave the coast.
 Hill treated the other captains and officers abusively and largely refused to work with them.
 Captain Thomas Brown of the Vancouver swore he would never again have anything to do with him.
 Captain Hill did allow a swapping of supercargos between Lydia and Atahualpa.
 His own supercargo, Isaac Hurd, had suffered under Hill and was happy to leave.